aadi58002/blog/content/Resources/index.md

 # Good online apps
 [https://excalidraw.com/](Excalidraw)      - A convinient online draw tool with good and stable ui [https://regex101.com/](Regex 101)         - A irreplaceable tool when writing regex

+# Project ideas/Guides
+[https://github.com/codecrafters-io/build-your-own-x](Creating tools from scratch)     - A collection of great projects and resources to make them in common programming langs.